 Encourage Risk-Taking

 Innovation often involves stepping into uncharted territory.
-Create an environment where employees feel safe to experiment, fail, and learn from their mistakes.
+Startups should create a safe space for employees to take calculated risks and learn from failures.

 Invest in Research and Development